khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 * The user dismisses a system-generated alert notifying them their .gitlab-ci.yml config file has an issue.
 Alert reappears the next time the config problem stops a process from running.

 #### Non-dismissible alerts
-Alerts that can only be removed after a system condition is met.
+Non-dismissible alerts can only be removed after a system condition is met.

 Use non-dismissable alerts when the user is prevented from completing a task until a system-condition is met.